Victorian Era Fashion: Ladies’ Beautiful Clothing of Romanticism

 As I grew older, during my adolescence, I was attracted by an old VCD with an old-fashioned cover, on which was written the name – “Frankenstein”.
 The costumes worn by the characters once again amazed me.
 The Duke’s clothes were well-tailored and very elegant, while the Duchess’s clothes were grand and delicate.
 After watching the movie, my fear of the scientific monster was quietly replaced by my curiosity about European dress.

-Researchers generally divided Victorian era fashion into five periods: the Romanticism period, the new Rococo period, the Bustle period, the “S” period, and the Hobble Skirt period.
+We generally divided Victorian-era fashion into five periods: the Romanticism period, the new Rococo period, the Bustle period, the “S” period, and the Hobble Skirt period.
 In this article, we will first introduce the “Romanticism” period of the Victorian era.

 Romanticism Period of Victorian Era Fashion

 The “Romanticism” period (1800-1850) began with the art, literature, and cultural movements of Western Europe in the 18th century.
 Designers in this period focused on emotion, individualism, and the natural world.
 Regarding fashion, there was a return in the Romanticism period to the more natural and flowing shapes of the 18th century.
-Women dressed in “hourglass” (we have explained the hourglass silhouette in this article before) outfits to realize men’s expectations of their body shapes.
+Women dressed in “hourglass” outfits to realize men’s expectations of their body shapes.

 The standard attire for women during Romanticism was composed of undergarments, a dress, and a small cape.
 We will introduce the composition of women’s clothing from the inside out.